Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-server/README.md

 ### SSH Secret

-An SSH key pair deployed within Kubernetes as a secret is required for all Arkouda locales to startup via the GASNET udp with the S (SSH) spawner. _Since the arkouda pods launch as the ubuntu user, the SSH key pair must be generated as the ubuntu user._ The key pair can be generated as the ubuntu user either on a host system that is running ubuntu or within one of the bearsrus Arkouda docker images
+An SSH key pair deployed within Kubernetes as a secret is required for all Arkouda locales to startup via the Chapel GASNET UDP comm substrate with the S (SSH) spawner.
+The key pair is generated as follows:

-An example SSH key on a host system is as follows:

 ```
 # Generate the SSH key pair
-sudo su ubuntu
 ssh-keygen

 Generating public/private rsa key pair.